 All ages welcome

 Children and adults are invited to explore the Art Park this summer using Nancy’s interpretive techniques.
-Nancy will be stationed at Discovery Grove to greet visitors and lead interpretive programs including journaling and observation.
+Ramona will provide program choices for use on the trail or to be worked on at Discovery Grove that offer the opportunity to develop a more personal relationship with art and nature.

 John DeHoog and Brian Nelson